ANTH - Anthropology

 View Course Outcomes:

-- Apply knowledge of human behavior and social phenomena to social and community issues
+- Apply knowledge of human behavior and social phenomena to social and community issues.

-- Describe and explain cross cultural similarities and differences concerning subsistence strategies, gender, family, technology and religion
+- Describe and explain cross cultural similarities and differences concerning subsistence strategies, gender, family, technology and religion.

-- Describe and explain the culture concept, culture change and anthropological linguistics
+- Describe and explain the culture concept, culture change and anthropological linguistics.

-ANTH140 Language and Culture (Course offered online) (Cultural Literacy course)
+ANTH240 Language and Culture (Cultural Literacy course)

-Credits 4Fall/Winter/Spring
+Credits 4

-Registration Requirement: RD090 and WR090, or IECC201R and IECC201W, each with a grade of "C" or better; or placement above stated course levels.
+Registration Requirement: RD090 and WR090, or IECC201R and IECC201W, each with a grade of "C" or higher; or placement above stated course levels.

 This course provides answers to these provocative questions by exploring the anthropological disciplines of descriptive, historical and ethno linguistics: How does language work?
 Where is it in the brain?
 How do children acquire it?
 How does language affect thought and our perception of the world?
 How is our language different from that of other animals?
 How did human language evolve and develop throughout history?.